 I had a cartoon like this pinned to my office door for years when I was a creative director.
 It’s making me crazy that I can’t find it now, so I re-created it for you.
-The original featured lava lamps, but car clip art was easier to find.
+The original featured lava lamps, but I couldn't find lava lamp clip art, so it's cars instead.

 So what’s the takeaway here?
 It’s that most graphic designers, whether formally trained or self-taught, know their stuff.
 And while your input is valuable, appreciated and necessary, you might not always be right.
 Trust your designer.
 And when there is trust, respect isn’t far behind.
 Trust and respect lead to free and open exchanges of ideas that will benefit your school’s marketing.